skimslozo/3dv/README.md

 This command can run for a couple of minutes, as it compiles the C++ environment in the background.

 #### 3. Generate Data
+from the project root, this will generate a data set in a "football_data" folder in the projects root directory

 ```
 cd src/